rust-corpus/qrates/docs/src/queries_add_new.md

 Each of the following sections discuss each step in more detail.
 As an example, we use a query that finds the definitions of types that have raw pointers as fields and are not annotated as `#[repr(C)]` (`manager/src/queries/non_tree_types.rs`).

+## Performance

+Below sections primarily decide the performance vs. ease of implementation tradeoff in favor of ease of implementation.
+At the end of this chapter there is an explanation of how to perform the query in favor of reduced memory usage.

 ## Database Structure

 Before we can define a new query, we need to understand the database structure.
 The database schema is defined in two files: